Loei

 How cold does it actually get in Loei?

-Is Loei worth visiting if I'm already going to other northern Thailand destinations?
+Is Loei worth visiting if I'm already going to other northeastern Thailand destinations?

 How do I get to Loei from Bangkok?